JohnArcher/vscode-hollywood-mal/README.md

 Additionally this extension supports:

 * Hollywood specific syntax highlighting including a [Light and Dark Theme](#dark-and-light-theme)
+* [Intellisense with code completion](#intellisense) of all inbuilt Hollywood functions/commands
 * Hollywood specific [Code Snippets](#code-snippets)
 * [Go to definition](#go-to-definition) functionallity for variables, constants, and functions
-* [Document Symbols](#document-symbols) for showing your variables, constants, and functions in the Outline and Breadcrump view and for easy code navigation
+* [Document Symbols](#document-symbolsgo-to-symbol) for showing your variables, constants, and functions in the Outline and Breadcrump view and for easy code navigation
 * Code indention
 * Code folding